What is a hand therapist?

 Do I need to see a doctor before I can come for hand therapy?

-No, you can self-refer.
+No, if you are a private patient you can self-refer.
 Alternatively, your GP may refer you to HULC for treatment.
-Many insurance companies require a GP’s referral in order to pay for therapy services.
+However, workers’ compensation insurance companies require a GP’s referral in order to pay for therapy services.

 What should I bring with me on my first visit?